Histamine Lowering Probiotics for People with Mast Cell Activation Syndrome and Histamine Intolerance

 Certain probiotics have also been shown to have mast cell/histamine supporting properties.
-For example, L. rhamnosus HN001 helps reduce eczema.
+For example, L. rhamnosus was shown in in studies to help reduce eczema.
 And it also helps lower histamine.

-Additionally, with Mast Cell Activation Syndrome and Histamine Intolerance, inflammation levels are through the roof.
+Additionally, with Mast Cell Activation Syndrome and Histamine Intolerance, inflammation levels can be through the roof.

-A number of probiotic strains are helpful for supporting normal inflammation levels.
+A number of probiotic strains have been shown in research to be helpful for supporting normal inflammation levels.
 This can help people feel much better.

-A strain called Bifidobacterium infantis 35624, for example, has been shown to have a strong anti-inflammatory effect without triggering mast cells.
+One called Bifidobacterium infantis, for example, has been shown to have a strong anti-inflammatory effect without triggering mast cells.